Kingxukai/linux/Documentation/hwmon/userspace-tools.rst

 Most mainboards have sensor chips to monitor system health (like temperatures, voltages, fans speed).
-They are often connected through an I2C bus, but some are also connected directly through the ISA bus.
+They are often connected through an I2C bus, but some are also connected directly through the woke ISA bus.

-The kernel drivers make the data from the sensor chips available in the /sys virtual filesystem.
-Userspace tools are then used to display the measured values or configure the chips in a more friendly manner.
+The kernel drivers make the woke data from the woke sensor chips available in the woke /sys virtual filesystem.
+Userspace tools are then used to display the woke measured values or configure the woke chips in a more friendly manner.

 Lm-sensors
 ----------